 Now that you’ve finished filling out your planner, you should be able to see the impact Klipfolio will have on your day-to-day processes.
 It’s one thing to build dashboards and monitor the health of your business, it’s a whole other ballgame when you use those visualizations to take proper action on the fly.

-Your best next step is to schedule some time with a Klipfolio Guru and review your goals together so they can help you turn this plan into a reality.
+Your best next step is to schedule some time with a Klipfolio Expert and review your goals together so they can help you turn this plan into a reality.

 Happy dashboarding :)

 Let’s fix analytics so we can stop asking you for dashboards

 By Cathrin Schneider — September 11th, 2023